 Alone in the middle of a dark stage, our night’s starlet looks out over a quiet crowd of empty seats, listening to the faint echo of future cheers.
 Every night’s show will begin with her, there, dramatically poised against rows of wooden beams and branches centre-stage, these meant to look like trees and buildings andContinue reading “Stage?
 Right.”

 This review is a personal perspective on Tracey Lindberg’s Birdie, and outlines my own impressions regarding this narrative.
 There are no spoilers, so if you haven’t read it yet, don’t worry!
 If you have, I would love to hear your own reflections in the comments below!

+The following Book Review by Jessica Barratt was originally published at Prism international.
+Read the full review here, or by clicking below!
 Weaving many flash-fiction works into a single, bound narrative, Paulo Da Costa’s The Midwife of Torment paints humanity in its honest bright colours and oscillating emotions of anger, anguish, terror, and curiosity.
-Between the pages of these sudden fictions lies the nuance of our everyday existence, filtered through Da Costa’s own internal struggle concerning his simultaneous anger and affection for modern humanity.
+Between theContinue reading “Fragile Equilibriums & Sudden Fictions: A Review of Paulo Da Costa’s The Midwife of Torment”